Dictation machine

 Transcribing dictation with a Dictaphone wax cylinder dictation machine, in the early 1920s.
 Note supply of extra wax cylinders on lower part of stand.

 A dictation machine is a sound recording device most commonly used to record speech for playback or to be typed into print.
-It includes digital voice recorders and tape recorder.
+It includes digital voice recorders and tape recorders.

 The name "Dictaphone" is a trademark of the American Graphophone Company, but it has also become a common term for all dictation machines, as a genericized trademark.

 History

+Alexander Graham Bell, Charles Tainter and Chichester Bell working at A.G.
+Bell's Volta Laboratory and Bureau they took Edison's tinfoil phonograph and improved it enough to be a commercial success.
+Critical inventions include using wax as the recording medium instead of tin, and recording side-to-side in the groove instead of up-and-down.

-Alexander Graham Bell and his two associates took Edison's tinfoil phonograph and modified it considerably to make it reproduce sound from wax instead of tinfoil.
-They began their work at Bell's Volta Laboratory in Washington, D.C.
-In 1879, and continued until they were granted basic patents in 1886 for recording in wax.
+They began their work at Volta in 1879, and continued until they were granted basic patents in 1886 for recording in wax.